MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/aad-sync-with-tul.md

 ![Screenshot of the Add Users window in AAD Sync.](media/aad-sync-configure.png)

 4. Under **AAD Sync**, in the **Manage Mapping** section:
-   - Review and edit name, phone number, and city information of the user to sync with ADD Attribute.
+   - Review and edit name, phone number, and city information of the user to sync with ADD attribute.
    - Select **Add New Attribute** to add more information.

 ![Screenshot of the Manage Mapping window in AAD Sync.](media/aad-sync-attributes.png)